LaunchCode-Education-Archived/skills-back-end-csharp/class-prep/1/running-windows-on-mac-linux.md

 Download a free Windows 10 Development Virtual Machine (VM) at the [Windows Dev Center](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines).
 Choose the VirtualBox edition of Windows 10 Enterprise.

-Unzip the downloaded file and install the VM by double-clicking on the resulting .ova file.
+Unzip the downloaded file and install the VM by double-clicking on the resulting .ova or .ovf file.
 Follow the prompts within the VM to complete the Windows setup process.

 ### Guest Additions and Other Tweaks